microsoft/azuredevopslabs/labs/vsts/nodejs/readme.md

 ## Exercise 2: Configure Release

-In this exercise, we will configure an Azure service connection in the release pipeline.
+In this exercise, we will configure an Azure pipeline to deploy the NodeJS express application to Azure App Service.

 1. From the pipelines, select **Releases**.
 Click on the **edit pipeline**.